Velachery railway station: Additional infrastructure

 A bus bay in front of the station, set to become the biggest in south Chennai, is under construction at a cost of ₹ 100 million, jointly executed by the Southern Railway and the state government.
 To be built in about 60,000 sq m of land, the depot will be owned by the state government.

 A 3.4 km-long, 18 m-wide access road to Perungudi station and Taramani station is being constructed along the MRTS line from Velachery to Taramani.

 Patronage

-The station primarily serves the residential community of Velachery and its neighbouring suburbs such as Madipakkam, Ullagaram-Puzhuthivakkam, Adambakkam and Pallikaranai.
+The station primarily serves the residential community of Velachery and its neighbouring suburbs such as Pallikaranai.
 The Velachery station receives the highest patronage among all the MRTS stations.